Village (magazine): Controversies and significant stories

 In late 2017 following the publication of multiple accounts from alleged victims of bullying and sexual harassment by Michael Colgan, then director of the Gate Theatre, including those of seven former employees who spoke to The Irish Times, Village published an editorial on the matter.
 Colgan initiated a defamation action in the High Court in January 2018, claiming the editorial associated him with Hollywood producer Harvey Weinstein and actor Kevin Spacey, both of whom have been accused of sexual assault, and in Weinstein's case, rape.
 "Your outrageous article seeks to associate our client with and make him the subject of the serious criminal allegations that have been published in the media regarding Harvey Weinstein, Kevin Spacey and others with the clear defamatory inference that our client has been guilty of serious sexual crimes, including rape," Colgan's solicitor, Paul Tweed, told the publication in a letter sent on 16 November 2017, six days after the article appeared.
 In October 2018, the magazine claimed that proceedings had not been served on the magazine or its editor, and that as of November 2019 there was no sign the action was being advanced in the courts.

 In August 2019, far-right activist and former contributor to the magazine Gemma O'Doherty initiated legal action against Village.

 In October 2020, Village published an article alleging that Tánaiste Leo Varadkar had leaked confidential documents, including a draft contract between the Health Service Executive and general practitioners.
 There was a photo of the cover of the leaked document, and it alleged the handwriting visible was Varadkar's.
 It claimed the leaks may be a breach of the Criminal Justice (Corruption Offences) Act 2018, the Official Secrets Act 1963, and the Dáil members' Code of Conduct 2002.
 The hashtags #LeoGate and #LeoTheLeak began trending in the wake of the circulation of the story on social media.

-On 17 July 2021 Village published the name of "Soldier F", the British Army soldier accused by the Saville Inquiry of shooting multiple unarmed civilians during Bloody Sunday (1972).
+On 17 July 2021, Village published the name of "Soldier F", the British paratrooper accused by the Saville Inquiry of shooting multiple unarmed civilians during Bloody Sunday.
 In May 2022, Village named another participant, "Soldier G", as former Private Ronald Cook.
 The article claims Cook was killed by a sniper, in a conflict in South Africa, in 1986.